 Ask questions.
-The lawyers with whom you will work understand that you do not yet know how to do everything.
+The judges and lawyers with whom you will work understand that you do not yet know how to do everything.
 They expect you to ask questions, so ask them.
 Better that you perform a task correctly the first time than to have to redo it because you failed to ask.
-Of course, do not make a nuisance of yourself by bothering a lawyer who is extremely busy at the time.
-Younger lawyers in the office can often provide valuable assistance, since they have typically just learned the answer to the question you need to ask.
+Of course, do not make a nuisance of yourself by bothering a judge or lawyer who is extremely busy at the time.

 Be on time.
 This one seems obvious, but apparently it isn't.
 Be on time to work.
 Be on time to court.
 Be on time to meetings.
-You can permanently scar your reputation with other lawyers simply through tardiness.
+You can permanently scar your reputation with judges and lawyers simply through tardiness.
 You may be the best extern the town has ever seen, but if your reputation is that you cannot be counted on to arrive on time, you will likely have difficulty finding a job.